Maintaining Muscle with Dairy

 Did you know your body’s muscle is continually breaking down and rebuilding at a rate of 1-2 percent per day?
 This means that in about three months’ time, your body has completely rebuilt your muscles.
 Maximize your muscle rebuilding results with these nutrition tips:

-- An active individual needs more protein than the sedentary individual.
-In order to maximize protein synthesis (growth), an active individual should consume 0.6-0.7 grams of protein per pound of bodyweight each day.
+- An active individual needs more protein than a sedentary individual.
+In order to maximize protein synthesis (growth), active individuals have higher protein requirements.
+They should consume 0.6-0.7 grams of protein per pound of bodyweight each day.
 If you weigh 150 pounds, you should be consuming 90-105g of protein daily.
-In your quest for protein, remember dairy foods provide a unique combination of protein and eight other essential nutrients.
+In your quest for protein, remember that the health benefits of dairy provide a unique combination of protein and eight other essential nutrients.

 - Aim to consume 20-25g of protein equally spaced throughout the day.
-Spacing out protein consumption will assure you that your body has enough for growth and repair.
-Some examples of foods containing 20-25g of protein include:
+Spacing out your doses of protein will assure you that your body has enough for growth and repair.
+Some examples of foods to help you reach your recommended daily protein intake include: